 RICHARD W. WOLFE (1866–1951)

-Richard Wolfe immigrated to the United States in 1885.
-A later passport application indicates that he left Queenstown, County Cork, on May 7, 1885, on a ship owned by the Cunard Steamship Company.
+Wolfe immigrated to the United States in 1885.
+A later passport application indicates that he left Queenstown, County Cork, on May 1, 1885, on a ship owned by the Cunard Steamship Company.
 The American destination is unclear.
-Wolfe appears to have been joined by his siblings Patrick, Ellen, John, Mary, and Nano.
-By 1900, Patrick Wolfe had settled in Philadelphia, Pennsylvania, while the other family members, including Richard Wolfe, lived in Chicago, Illinois.
+Wolfe appears to have been joined by several of his siblings.
+By 1900, Patrick Wolfe had settled in Philadelphia, Pennsylvania, while other family members, including Richard Wolfe, lived in Chicago, Illinois.

 EARLY PUBLIC CAREER

-Prior to taking public office, Wolfe worked in real estate and was president of the Real Estate Nonpartisan League, which endorsed William Hale “Big Bill” Thompson, a Republican, in his run for a second term as mayor of Chicago in 1919.
-Wolfe also served as president of the Cook County Real Estate Board and sat on the city’s original zoning commission.
+Prior to taking public office, Wolfe worked in real estate, partnering first with E. B. Roy and then with William F. Friedman.
+He also served as president of the Real Estate Nonpartisan League, which endorsed William Hale “Big Bill” Thompson, a Republican, in his run for a second term as mayor of Chicago in 1919.
+Wolfe served as president of the Cook County Real Estate Board and sat on the city’s original zoning commission.
 In 1903, he joined the newly formed William Randolph Hearst League, which supported the newspaper publisher, then a Democratic member of the U.S. House of Representatives, for president.
 Hearst, who did not run, was known for his anti-British views.
 Such views were shared by Wolfe, who later in his career publicly decried the king of England’s undue influence on Capitol Hill.

-Wolfe’s antipathy for the king may have been related to his Irish upbringing, and he was active in Irish American affairs in Chicago.
-He was a member of the Irish Educational Association and, in 1903, was elected treasurer of the Sheridan Club, a fraternal organization of Irish Americans established in 1888 and headquartered in a substantial, three-story building on Michigan Avenue at Forty-first Street.
+Wolfe’s antipathy for the king likely was related to his Irish upbringing, and he was active in Irish American affairs in Chicago.
+He was a member of the Irish Educational Association and, in 1903, was elected treasurer of the Sheridan Club, a fraternal organization of Irish Americans established in 1888 and headquartered in a substantial, three-story building on Michigan Avenue at 41st Street.
 In 1904, Wolfe was named in a lawsuit against the club initiated by a printing company to which the club owed $310.
 Wolfe was among a handful of club members in arrears for their dues.

-Wolfe also served as secretary of the Irish Freedom Fund, a Chicago organization that advocated for an Irish republic ahead of the Irish civil war.
+Wolfe also served as secretary of the Irish Freedom Fund, a Chicago organization that advocated for an Irish republic.
 In 1924, he served as national treasurer of the Progressive Party, a third party formed by Senator Robert M. La Follette, of Wisconsin, as part of his failed bid for president.

 During Big Bill Thompson’s run for a third term as mayor, Wolfe served as the candidate’s “orator and wordsmith,” in the words of the historian Gerald Leinwand.
 Thompson ran in part on an America First, anti-British platform, aided by Wolfe’s sometimes inflammatory rhetoric.
 “Capitol hill is influenced by the king of England,” Wolfe wrote in a campaign flyer, “while the plain people are guided by the teachings of Washington, Jefferson, and Lincoln.”
 He vowed that Thompson would “uphold the Americanism of the fathers.”
 And indeed the mayor later did.
 Once in office again, he threatened to burn any anti-American, not-100-percent-American, or pro-British books in the Chicago Public Library.